nmeneghetti2/ARI2025_PageRank/README.md

->  If you want to sample using a different sampling probability distribution, you need to uncomment the code below
+>  If you want to sample from matrix using a different sampling probability distribution, you need to uncomment the code below.

 ``` python
 # Calculate p-distribution (using row and column f paradigms)